Shell-less chick embryo culture: Growth in vitro

 Attempts to grow the embryo in vitro and study the active developmental dynamics of embryogenesis outside of the shell came much with McWhorter & Whipple in 1912.
 Adapted from an apparatus they cited from a 1907 paper by Harrison (who was studying frog embryos in vitro), their apparatus design was adapted to a study chick embryo development at the blastoderm stage in vitro, and represented one of the earliest attempts to understand chick embryogenesis outside the egg.
 Their work laid a fundamental framework of the lateral translation of in vitro culture techniques from frogs to shell-less chick embryology and provided a major historical reference point.

 Alexis L. Romanoff's study in 1943 makes special note of their work and attempts to increase the time embryogenesis takes place in vitro.
-Having previously done work on the effects of EM radiation on chick embryos, Romanoff describes a methodology that facilitated handling chick embryos outside the shell up to the 48-hour development stage.
+Having previously done work on the effects of electromagnetic radiation on chick embryos, Romanoff describes a methodology that facilitated handling chick embryos outside the shell up to the 48-hour development stage.
 The technique involved involves rupturing the protective sac, what he called the albuminous sac, such that the yolk is submerged within the albumen, all of which is contained in a glass ring and container to help maintain the position with a beaker cover to prevent excess evaporation of egg material.
 Finally, all this was placed in an incubator setup with an elevated wire-mesh floor inside to ensure adequate air supply, promoting the embryo's development in an optimized environment.
 Romanoff's approach introduced a simplified way to study chick embryos outside the shell, focusing on environmental control to sustain growth.
 This technique improved early-stage embryonic observation and refined handling of the chick's developmental stages.

 In 1961, Williams and Boone's work explored the challenges and limitations in maintaining the growth of chick embryos in a shell-less, or ex-ovo, environment.
 Specifically, they observed that chick embryo growth could be significantly inhibited under certain in vitro conditions, emphasizing the importance of factors like nutrient access, environmental stability, and structural support, which are more challenging to replicate outside the eggshell.
 The study contributed to understanding the specific limitations of shell-less cultures by identifying growth-inhibiting conditions.
 This informed Boone's pivotal paper two years later in 1963 in optimizing nutrient solutions, adjusting incubation techniques, and refining shell-less culture methods, which became crucial for subsequent studies focused on avian embryo development outside of the eggshell.
 That paper, along with Quisenberry and Dillon in 1962, marked the first examples of shell-less embryonic growth lasting six days.